AdaCheng/adacheng.github.io/_posts/2019-08-12-Jiuge A Human-Machine Collaborative Chinese Classical Poetry.md

 ![img](/assets/images/post/2019-08-12/015.png)

+This method is transparent to model structures which can be applied to any generation model.
+In this stage, we employ it for the generation of Chinese quatrain poetry (Jueju).

 ### Mutual Information

 Given two random variables $X$ and $Y$, the mutual information $I(X, Y)$ measures "the amount of information" obtained about one random variable given another one.
 Mutual information can also be interpreted as a measurement about how similar the joint probability distribution $p(X, Y)$ is to the product of marginal distributions $p(X)p(Y)$.